For Apple, patent litigation is a question of brand not just business

 Apple’s brand is so carefully crafted that legal actions against competitors could backfire.
 For instance, sales of Samsung phones rose sharply after Apple recently won a $1 billion lawsuit against its main competitor.

-The Apple customer that “thinks differently” doesn’t react well to headlines about lawsuits brought by Apple against other companies in the market.
+The Apple customer that thinks differently doesn’t react well to headlines about patent litigation brought by Apple against other companies in the market.
 These lawsuits may make perfect business sense, but they weaken Apple’s image.

 Beyond that, the suit charged that Samsung copied the iPhone’s look and feel.
 As a result, the legal victory actually reinforced the belief that there was little difference between the two products.
 By prevailing in court, Apple damaged its brand.